-Each activation of "generate" will introduce its private local variable h, this catering for h, h1, h2, .... that we would need when writing 8 nested loops inside each other.
-FIELD H FREE and SET QUEEN ON FIELD H again refer to the first free row, the operation REMOVE QUEEN to the last occupied one.
+Each activation of "generate" will introduce its private local variable h, thus catering for h, h1, h2, ... that we would need when writing 8 nested loops inside eachother.
+SQUARE H FREE and SET QUEEN DN SQUARE H again refer to the first free row, the operation REMOVE QUEEN to the last occupied row.

-Our program -although correct to this level of detail - is not yet complete, i.e. it has not been refined up to the standard degree of detail that is required by our programming language.
+Our program -although correct to this level of detail- is not yet complete, i.e. it has not been refined up to the standard degree of detail that is required by our programming language.
 In our next refinement we should decide upon the conventions according to which we represent the configurations on the board.
-We have already decided more or less that we shall use the integer array x[0:7]
+We have already decided more or less that we shall use the integer array ×[0:7]

-giving in order the column numbers occupied by the queens.
+giving in order the column number occupied by the queens.
 We need a separate convention to represent the number of queens on the board.
-Let us introduce integer n, such that n = the number of queens on the board and for $0 \le i \le n$ : x[i] = the number of the column occupied by the queen in the The array x and the scalar n are together sufficient to fix any configuration of the set B and those will be the only ones on the chess board.
+Let us introduce integer n, such that n = the number of queens on the board $x[i] = for 0 \le i \le n$; the number of the column occupied by the queen in the i-th row.

+The array x and the scalar n are together sufficient to fix any configuration of the set B, and those will be the only ones on the chess board.
 As a result we have no logical need for more variables; yet we shall introduce a few more because from a practical point of view we can make good use of them.
-The problem is that with only the above material the analysis whether a given field in the next free row is unciverd is rather painful and time-consuming.
+The problem is that with only the above material, the analysis of whether a given square in the next free row is uncovered is rather painful and time-consuming.
 Here we can look for a standard technique, called "trading storage space versus computation time".
 The pattern of this technique is as follows.

-In its most simple form we are faced with a computation that regularly needs the value of "FUN(arg)" where "FUN" is a given, computable function defined on the current value of one or more stored variables, collectively called "arg".
-In version 1 of a program only the value of arg is stored and the value of FUN(arg) is computed whenever needed.
-In version 2, an additional variable, "fun" say, is introduced whose sole purpose is to record the value of "FUN(arg)" corresponding to the current value of "arg".
+In its most simple form we are faced with a computation that regularly needs the value of FUN(arg) where "FUN" is a given, computable function defined on the current value of one or more stored variables, collectively called "arg".
+In version 1 of a program, only the value of arg is stored and the value of FUN(arg) is computed whenever needed.
+In version 2, an additional variable, "fun" say, is introduced with the sole purpose of recording the value of "FUN(arg)" corresponding to the current value of "arg".

-Where version 1 has
+''' Where version 1 has

-arg:=... (i.e. assignment to arg) version 2 will have (effectively)
+arg:= ... (i.e. assignment to arg)

+version 2 has (effectively)

-arg:=...; fun:= FUN(arg) ,
+arg:= ...; fun:= FUN(arg) ,

 thereby maintaining the validity of the relation

-fun = FUN(arg) .
+fun = FUN(arg) . '''